 The Legend of Momotaro: A Journey through the Heroes of Okayama

 Okayama is dotted with tourist spots related to Momotaro.

-Momotaro Statue & Momotaro Street
+Momotaro Statue and Momotaro Street

 The Legend of Momotaro: A Journey through the Heroes of Okayama

-In front of Okayama Station, there are bronze statues of the story's protagonist, Momotaro, along with a dog, a monkey, and a pheasant, making it the perfect starting point for sightseeing. (*Currently being temporarily relocated due to construction work to allow tram access.
-It is scheduled to be reinstalled near the new tram stop in the station square around March 2027.)
-Statues of Momotaro and his animal friends are dotted all over Momotaro Street, which continues from the station, allowing you to experience the legend as you stroll along the street.
-There is also a guardrail post modeled after the demon's iron club, called the Oni no Kanabou Guard, so you can enjoy the world of Momotaro throughout the entire street.
+In front of Okayama Station, there are bronze statues of the story's protagonist, Momotaro, along with a dog, a monkey, and a pheasant, making it the perfect starting point for your sightseeing.
+(Note: Currently being temporarily relocated due to construction work to open a tram line, it is scheduled to be reinstalled near the new tram stop in the station square around March 2027.)
+Statues of Momotaro and his animal companions are scattered throughout Momotaro Street, which continues from the station, allowing you to experience the legend as you stroll along the street.
+There is also a guardrail post modeled after the demon's iron club, called the "Oni no Kanabao Guard," which allows you to enjoy the world of Momotaro throughout the entire street.

+The Legend of Momotaro: A Journey through the Heroes of Okayama